semji/composer-assets-installer/readme.md

 ## API Reference

-You can specify a unique target or as many as you want :
+With this solution, you can specify as many targets as you want:

     "extra": {
-        "assets-dir" : {
+        "assets-dir": {
             "js": "web/js",
             "css": "web/css"
          }